-- 1. Backup the running Initial server. - 2.
-Install a new Destination server with the same Initial server's version. - 3.
-Restore the Initial backup to the Destination server. - 4.
-Restart the Destination services and confirm functionality. - 5.
-Upgrade the Destination server to the newer version and confirm functionality. - 6.
-Redirect traffic to the Destination server. - 7.
-Shutdown the Initial server or maintain it for a future blue-green deployment.
+- 1. Backup the running initial server. - 2.
+Install a new destination server with the same initial server's version. - 3.
+Restore the initial backup to the destination server. - 4.
+Restart the destination services and confirm functionality. - 5.
+Upgrade the destination server to the newer version and confirm functionality. - 6.
+Redirect traffic to the destination server. - 7.
+Shutdown the initial server or maintain it for a future blue-green deployment.

-6.8.2 Prerequisites
+6.9.2 Prerequisites

-- 1. The Initial (source) DCT server is up and running. - a.
-Referred to as svr\source in any CLI commands. - 2.
-The Destination (target) DCT server is installed in a separate Kubernetes cluster. - a.
-It is the same version as the Initial DCT server when the backup is taken. - b.
-Referred to as svr\target in any CLI commands. - 3.
-We can share backup files from Initial to Destination environments. - 4.
-Sufficient access to perform various kubectl commands on both the Initial and Destination clusters.
+- 1. The initial (source) DCT server is up and running. - a.
+Referred to as svr_source in any CLI commands. - 2.
+The destination (target) DCT server is installed in a separate Kubernetes cluster. - a.
+It is the same version as the initial DCT server when the backup is taken. - b.
+Referred to as svr_target in any CLI commands. - 3.
+Ability to share backup files from initial to destination environments. - 4.
+Sufficient access to perform various kubectl commands on both the initial and destination clusters.

-6.8.3 Directions
+6.9.3 Backup instructions